 Twitter has suspended many accounts from spammers to those who make racist remarks and hack celebrities’ accounts.

 This has led some people to argue that Twitter is too strict and bans anyone who violates their “rules,” while others believe it to be too lenient and does not punish the right people who deserve it.

 Twitter has also been criticized for being slow to delete these accounts or the content they post.

 Many people are starting to become frustrated with the lack of permanent solutions and security on Twitter.
 Jack Dorsey has been actively using his Twitter account, trying to get feedback from the public about what they want to see in terms of features and changes that need to be made to Twitter.

 Some examples include:

-1. Working with law enforcement or security experts in a confidential manner when specific threats of violence are made against others.
-This is different from proactively reporting all content as we currently do because it would be used only in specific cases where a threat is made.
-There needs to be some verification and confidence that the request is coming from someone who could actually carry out such threats, like the police department or other authority figures (or whomever they designate), before action may be taken on violating tweets.”
+1. Working with law enforcement or security experts confidential when specific threats of violence are made against others.
+This is different from proactively reporting all content as we currently do because it would be used only in particular cases where a threat is made.

 3. Preventing specific content (e.g., images) or actions (e.g., sharing PO) based on our rules against these types of Tweets but only when there is a clear violation that would suggest an obvious alternative without this content.”

-4. Stop allowing users to pin tweets in their profiles; this could be seen as an attempt to increase follower counts by forcing people to look at a person’s profile repeatedly.”
+4. Stop allowing users to pin tweets in their profiles; this could be seen as an attempt to increase follower counts by repeatedly forcing people to look at a person’s profile.”

-Many of these proposed changes have been met with criticism and optimism from users around the world.
+Many of these proposed changes have been met with criticism and optimism from users worldwide.